 The goal of a solid content marketing strategy is to successfully guide your prospects through the different buyer journey stages.
 This means you probably need multiple touch points to get them from one stage to the next.
 One of those touch points can be realized through remarketing.

-You can easily connect the advertising accounts of various social platforms to your Foleon publication by adding a ‘pixel,’ or script, to your content.
+You can easily connect the advertising accounts of various social platforms to your Foleon Docs by adding a ‘pixel,’ or script, to your content.
 Foleon already allows you to add your remarketing pixels in the Foleon editor, however, you could use GTM for more complex scenarios and use conversion pixels for actions like form submissions, clicking a Call To Action, or for retargeting readers who, for example, read your content but didn’t fill in the form or didn’t click any external links.

 You could benefit from remarketing to move people further down the next stage of the buyer’s journey.
 For example, when they’re in the awareness stage, you can guide them into the discovery phase by sending informative white papers.
 Or, if they’re in the discovery phase, you can retarget them with a brochure that demonstrates the benefits of your product or service.